What happened on this day, November 29 in Formula 1 history? Find out interesting facts and stories about Formula 1 on this day.

 2011

-Kimi Raikkonen announced his return Formula One at the beginning of 2012 F1 season with Renault.
+Kimi Raikkonen announced his return to Formula One for the 2012 season with Renault.
 The team, which became Lotus F1, announced that the 2007 world champion would join them for the season.
 Raikkonen, who had last raced in Formula 1 with Ferrari in 2009, signed a two-year deal.
 Raikkonen said: “I’m delighted to be coming back to Formula 1 after a two-year break, and I’m grateful to Lotus Renault GP for offering me this opportunity.

 “My time in the World Rally Championship has been a useful stage in my career as a driver, but I can’t deny the fact that my hunger for F1 has recently become overwhelming.